Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Severe acute respiratory syndrome (SARS)

-Severe acute respiratory syndrome (SARS) is a virus that can cause severe pneumonia.
-It spread from China in 2002-2003.
+Severe acute respiratory syndrome (SARS) is a viral disease that can cause severe pneumonia.
 Know what to do in a future outbreak.

-Chest infections are common in people of all ages and can easily be spread.
-Learn more here about the causes, symptoms and treatments for chest infections.
+Chest infections are common in people of all ages.
+Find out more about what causes chest infections, their symptoms and treatments.

 Coronaviruses can cause several illnesses, from the common cold to serious respiratory infections and pneumonia.
-Find out more about the symptoms here.
+Learn more about coronaviruses.

 Links to articles about pneumococcal disease.